Supported Independent Living (SIL) Funding Explained

 Providers can submit either weekly or hourly claims for regular SIL service delivery.
 Irregular SIL support, however, has a separate claims process.
 All of these are done via PRODA.

-Weekly claims are the simplest option, although they require having a well planned-out service agreement that details the typical weekly schedule of services.
+Weekly claims are the simplest option, although they require having a well-planned-out service agreement that details the typical weekly schedule of services.
 When claiming weekly, you can simply claim for the same amount every week.

 With hourly claims, meanwhile, you need to claim for each hour of service provided.
 Since most SIL recipients live in shared accommodation, you’ll have to carefully track which client receives support at every moment.